Microsoft Entra February 15, 2023 2

 1. Connect to the Exchange Online Management Shell.

-2. Use the following cmdlet to check if the feature is already turned on. (by default it is turned off)
+2. Use the following cmdlet to check if the feature has been turned on. (by default, it is turned off)

 Get-OwaMailBoxPolicy | select-object ConditionalAccess*